SquireTournamentServices/MIPG-and-MSTR/MSTR.md

 **Policy Additions**

 * For Multiplayer tournaments at Regular REL—90 minutes
-* For Multiplayer tournaments at Competitive REL—75 minutes
+* For Multiplayer tournaments at Competitive REL—75 minutes OR 90 minutes.
+Please see Section 2.5 for further information on End-of-Round procedure.
 * For Multiplayer single elimination matches—no time limit

 # Appendix C – Tiebreaker Explanation